WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 the instance that was passed to the initialization function.
 Later on, you can call ``LibraryData::API()`` to access this instance from anywhere in the code.
 See the documentation of :cpp:class:`LLU::LibraryData` for details.

-Initialization of the WL part is equally simple - imagine that we have paclet called *MyPaclet* and its shared library is named :file:`MyPacletLib.so` (the extension is platform-dependent):
+Initialization of the WL part is equally simple - imagine that we have paclet called *MyPaclet* and its shared library is named :file:`MyPacletLib`:

 .. code-block:: wolfram-language